zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Self-Service Password Reset:_ The Self-Service Password Reset is disabled by default.
 For Self-Service Password Reset to work SMTP Server(see below) should be configured as well.
 Password reset link for your Gluu server should be something like: "https://your.idp.link/identity/person/passwordReminder.htm"

 * _Cache Refresh:_ This is the mechanism which pulls and synchonises user information from a remote LDAP/Active Directory with the local LDAP of Gluu server.
 The Gluu server administrator needs to provide sufficient information including username and password before enabling this option.
-More on Cache Refresh [here](#cache-refresh).
+Before configuring Cache Refresh, you should read the [overview here](../articles/cache-refresh.md).
+After reading the overview, you c an learn about the Cache Refresh GUI tools [here](#cache-refresh).

 * _SCIM Support:_ If the organization already has an identity management or provisioning system in place, the SCIM protocol can be used to push and synchronise the existing identity data into the Gluu Server.